The Rookie (2002 film)

 The Rookie is a 2002 American sports drama film directed by John Lee Hancock and produced by Walt Disney Pictures.
 It is based on the true story of Jim Morris who debuted in Major League Baseball at age 35.
 The film stars Dennis Quaid as Morris, alongside Rachel Griffiths, Jay Hernandez, Angus T. Jones, and Brian Cox.
+It was released in the United States on March 29, 2002.
+The movie was filmed in 2.40:1 widescreen.

 Plot

-Jim Morris is the son of a career Navy man, who moves the family from Hollywood, Florida to Big Lake, Texas, in order to maintain job security.
-Jim is shown to be a skilled pitcher, though his father disapproves of Jim's dream of making it to Major League Baseball.
-It is later mentioned that the town to which Jim's family moved, Big Lake, has lost its love for baseball, preferring football instead.
-Thus, he was unable to play baseball in high school.
-He later gets a chance when he is drafted by the Milwaukee Brewers, but he tears up his shoulder, ending his hopes of achieving his lifelong dream.
+Jim Morris is the son of a career Navy man who moves the family from Hollywood, Florida, to Big Lake, Texas.
+Jim is a skilled pitcher, though his father disapproves of his dream of making it to Major League Baseball.
+The town to which Jim's family moved, Big Lake, has lost its love for baseball, preferring football.
+Thus, he is unable to play baseball in high school.
+He later gets a chance when he is drafted by the Milwaukee Brewers, but he tears up his shoulder, ending his lifelong dream.

-In 1999, Jim, married with three children, is a high school science teacher, as well as head baseball coach.
-His team, the Big Lake Owls, is unsuccessful, with many of his players being skilled but unmotivated, especially with little community support.
+In 1999, Jim, married with three children, is a high school science teacher and head baseball coach.
+His team, the Big Lake Owls, is unsuccessful, with many of his players being skilled but unmotivated.
 One day after practice, the team catcher offers to play catch with Jim.
-There, it is revealed that Jim may still have his fastball, and it is soon displayed to the rest of the team.
-The Owls believe that Jim could possibly pitch in the major leagues and offer him a deal: if the Owls can win district and make the state playoffs, Jim will try out again.
-He accepts their offer and, furthermore, the team urges him to throw his fastball in batting practice; this immensely improves their batting skills.
+There, it is revealed that Jim may still have his fastball.
+The Owls believe that Jim could possibly pitch in the major leagues and offer him a deal: if the Owls win district and make the state playoffs, Jim will try out again.
+He accepts their offer, and the team urges him to throw his fastball in batting practice; this immensely improves their batting skills.

-The Owls end up winning district.
-Jim is told of a tryout nearby for the Tampa Bay Devil Rays, and Jim goes without telling his wife Lorri, afraid that her fear of him re-injuring his shoulder would keep him from going.
-After his tryout, the professional scouts discover his ability to repeatedly throw a baseball at 98 mph.
-The lead scout tells Jim that he could be signed to a minor-league deal.
+The Owls win district.
+Jim is told of a tryout nearby for the Tampa Bay Devil Rays and decides to attend without telling his wife Lorri, afraid that her fear of him re-injuring his shoulder will keep him from going.
+The professional scouts discover his ability to throw a baseball at 98 mph.
+The lead scout tells Jim he could be signed to a minor-league deal.
 Lorri finds out after getting two phone messages from the Tampa Bay scouts.
-Jim tells his father - with whom he still has a cold relationship - of his situation, and his father once again tries to dissuade Jim.
+Jim tells his father - with whom he still has a cold relationship - who again tries to dissuade him.
 Lorri is also reluctant to let Jim go, citing his home responsibilities, but after seeing how Jim is inspiring their son, Hunter, she allows him to go.